A family of measures on symmetric groups and the field with one element: Introduction

-The concept of a (hypothetical) ``field with one element $\FF_1$ " was suggested in 1957 by Tits \cite{Tits:1957} as a way to describe the uniformity of certain phenomena on finite geometries associated to algebraic groups coordinatized by points over a finite field $\FF_p$.
+The concept of a (hypothetical ) ``field with one element $\FF_1$" was suggested in 1957 by Tits \cite{Tits:1957} as a way to describe the uniformity of certain phenomena on finite geometries associated to algebraic groups coordinatized by points over a finite field $\FF_q$.
 His theory of buildings related algebraic groups to certain simplicial complexes.
 For a Chevalley group scheme $G$ he said that the Weyl group of $G$ can be viewed as the group of points of $G$ over the ``field with one element."
 More generally one may consider finite incidence geometries over finite fields $\FF_q$ (compare \cite{Cohn:2004}) where there again may be interesting degenerate geometric objects associated to ``the field with one element."
+There has been much recent work on developing notions of generalized algebraic geometry ``over $\FF_1$", of which we may mention \cite{Connes-C:2010}, \cite{Connes-C:2011}, \cite{Connes-C-M:2009}, \cite{Deitmar:2005}, \cite{GHU:2011}, \cite{Lopez-L:2011}, \cite{Lorscheid:2011}, \cite{Lorscheid:2012}, \cite{Soule:2004}, \cite{Szczesny:2012}, \cite{Toen:2009}.
+For connections with motives, see \cite[Appendix]{RPM:2011}.

-Another direction of generalization associates to certain algebraic varieties defined over $\QQ$ (or $\ZZ$) arithmetic statistics obtained by counting points under reduction modulo $p$ for varying primes $p$, e.g. counting points on the variety over $\FF_p$.
-One can also evaluate more exotic statistics associated with vector bundles and cohomology for such varieties, viewed over finite fields $\FF_q$.
-In restricted circumstances these statistics may have the feature of being interpolatable by a rational function $R(z)$ in a parameter $z$ which for $z= q=p^k$ interpolates the statistics of the geometric object. ln \cite{Lagarias-W:2014} we termed this property the {\em rational function interpolation property.} Whenever this property holds one may insert the value $z=1$ and define the resulting value $R(1)$ to be the analogue statistic over ``the field with one element $\FF_1$."
+Another viewpoint on the ``field of one element $\FF_1$" is purely numerical.
+It associates to certain algebraic varieties defined over $\QQ$ (or $\ZZ$) arithmetic statistics obtained by counting points under reduction modulo $p$ for varying primes $p$, e.g. counting points on the variety over $\FF_p$.
+In favorable circumstances these statistics may have the feature of being interpolatable by a rational function $R(z)$ in a parameter $z$ which for $z= q=p^f$ (a prime power) interpolates the statistics of the geometric object. ln \cite{Lagarias-W:2014} we termed this property the {\em rational function interpolation property.} Whenever this property holds one may insert the value $z=1$ and define the resulting value $R(1)$ to be the analogue statistic over ``the field with one element $\FF_1$".
+Only a restricted class of algebraic varieties yield statistics having the rational function interpolation property.
+The rational function interpolation property is known to hold for counting points over $\FF_q$ on nonsingular toric varieties defined over $\QQ$, compare \cite{Lorscheid:2011}, \cite{Lorscheid:2012}.
+One can more generally evaluate statistics associated with vector bundles and cohomology of local systems for such varieties, viewed over finite fields $\FF_q$, and admit them as supplying data ``over $\FF_1$" when they have the rational function interpolation property.